arcxp/OBF-Starter/README.md

 - node / npm installed (node version > 12).
 - docker

-1. Create a template of this repo.
-Go to https://github.com/arc-partners/outboundfeeds-skeleton and click on the green "Use this template" button to create a new client repo.
-Name the new repo starting with the clients name like "ORG-outboundfeeds".
-Only include the main branch.
-Once the new repo has been created, clone it to your local machine.
+1. Create a local repo

+Clone your Outbound Feeds repo to your local machine.
+In the arc-partners github account your repo will be named ORG-outboundfeeds, use your Arc organization name in place of ORG.
+For example, if your organization name is demo, your repo name would be demo-outboundfeeds.

 ```
 git clone git@github.com:arc-partners/ORG-outboundfeeds.git